-Yes you can.
+Yes, you can use a window air conditioner without a window inside a room.
 Though there is not any type of professional conversion kit you buy, there are some very good DIY methods.

-A lot of people say that they can’t be used other than through a window.
+A lot of people say that window air conditioners can not be used other than through a window.

 But that’s not my experience.